 Also of interest is that Burke has more people living here who work in computers and math than 95% of the places in the US.

-Burke is a very ethnically-diverse town.
+Burke is an extremely ethnically-diverse town.
 The people who call Burke home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Burke residents report their race to be White, followed by Asian.
 Burke also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.00% of the town’s residents.
+People of Hispanic or Latino origin account for 11.98% of the town’s residents.
 Important ancestries of people in Burke include Irish, English, Italian, and Polish.

 The most common language spoken in Burke is English.
 Other important languages spoken here include Spanish and Korean.